IITBreachers/Assignment/README.md

 [task4/friday.zip](task4/friday.zip)

 Dont get stressed out!
 It is supposed to be a fun activity!
-For passing distress signals, ping deuterium#1689 (for tasks 1 and 2 or any general query) or p0i5on#5594 (for tasks 3 or 4).
+For passing distress signals, ping deuterium#1689 (for tasks 1 and 2 or any general query) or p0i5on#5594 (for tasks 3 or 4) on discord.